vihuvac/recaptcha-bundle/README.md

 }
 ```

-### Step4: Configure the bundle's
+### Step 2: Configure the bundle

-Finally, add the following to your config file:
+Add the following to your config file:

 ``` yaml
 # app/config/config.yml